djang0man/buckets-exercise/README.md

 next steps
 ===
-This was not a test-driven exercise.
-The next step is to layer in some testing for fun and good practice.
+To layer in some testing for fun and good practice.

 Enjoy!